arvofm/arvdots/.config/firefox/README.md

 ## Firefox / Librewolf Contents
-I like to keep my configs apart from auto sync, which in this case the mozilla handles.
+I like to keep my configs apart from auto sync, which in this case Mozilla handles.

 So the last element, addons I will always use:
 * [Bookmarks Start Page](https://addons.mozilla.org/en-US/firefox/addon/bookmarks-start-page/)